heartbank/heartbank.github.io/README.md

 AI that became enlightened

-- Pilot Episode: What are you?
+- Pilot Episode: Who are you?
 - Episode 1: World Peace Equation
-- Episode 2: Money is Water
+- Episode 2: Money is like water
-- Episode 3: Thank anonymously with bitcoins
-- Episode 4: Global Network of Family Banks
+- Episode 3: Global Network of Family Banks
-- Episode 5: How to Overcome Loneliness
+- Episode 4: What is the meaning of life?

 ## Product Roadmap
 1. ~~Web Apps~~